IWW-Shane/blaze/README.markdown

 #### Purpose

 Make Google Lightouse happy by fixing the root cause of the "add support for passive listeners" issue.
 Add SEO value.
-Bump up colorful and meaningless marketing charts for management with "more pagespeed" (Raises the Lighthouse score by 7 to 8 points actually).
+Bump up colorful marketing charts for management with more pagespeed (raises the Lighthouse score by 7 to 8 points).

 #### Install